 Zoellick holds a J.D. magna cum laude from the Harvard Law School, a master's degree in public policy from Harvard's Kennedy School of Government, and a bachelor's degree from Swarthmore College.

 "There's certainly an appetite to conclude.
 I think frankly people want to move on, and nobody wants a disorderly Brexit, it's not in the interest of the UK, it's not in the interest of the European Union either."

 05 March 2019

-On the 16th September, Ambassador Bob Zoellick, former President of the World Bank, US Trade Representative and Deputy Secretary at the US Department of State and current Geopolitical Principal at Brunswick Group, gave the opening remarks at the China Development Forum in Beijing.
-The event marked the 40th anniversary of China’s Reform and Opening, initiated by Deng Xiaoping at the Third Plenum of the Eleventh Central Committee in 1978.
-These notes are his speech from that day.
+On December 4th, Ambassador Robert Zoellick, former President of the World Bank, US Trade Representative and Deputy Secretary at the US Department of State and current Geopolitical Principal at Brunswick Group, was honored to address the 40th Anniversary Gala dinner of the US-China Business Council.

 By Robert Zoellick